Automattic/wc-calypso-bridge/readme.txt

 == Changelog ==

+* 1.1.4
+* Disable new setup checklist to prep for WooCommerce 4.0
+* Added styling to hide WooCommerce Admin nav when in calypsoify view

 * 1.1.3
 * Improved compatibility with the new onboarding experience being tested in WooCommerce Core.
 * Fixed search box display on the tax settings page.